 Interest rates: People don’t pay attention to the interest rates on their student loans.
 They figure that they owe a certain amount on their loan and they just need to pay whatever the lender tells them to.
 A strategy that experienced money people employ is to consolidate their loans in order to lower the interest rate.
-Your student loans may have a high interest rate, but if you have good credit, you can usually consolidate your loans for a lower rate, which means you’ll be paying less money in the long run.
+Your student loans may have a high interest rate, but if you have good credit, you can usually refinance your student loans for a lower rate, which means you’ll be paying less money in the long run.
 We’ve compiled an exhaustive list of the best student loan refinancing companies here.

 Don’t take on too much debt in the first place: If you haven’t started college yet or have kids that plan to go to college, it is smart to start planning now.
 Set up a college fund.
 It costs less to save now than pay interest on debt later.
 You can also set up a 529 college fund for your future student.
 The best of these that we’ve found is the UPromise program, which is a credit card that adds money to your 529 account every time you use the card on certain purchases.
 If you are spending money anyway, might as well contribute to your child’s education.
 Here are some other tips on saving money for college.

 Avoid deferring your student loan payments: This is a big one.
 If you are already out of school and making payments on your student loans, don’t be tempted to defer the loans if you can avoid it.
 The longer you defer making payments on the loan, the longer it is going to take to pay it off.
 You can also try to consolidate your loan to drop the interest rate, so you aren’t paying as much in interest.
 The best debt relief companies can help you consolidate or settle your loan debt.
 We take an in-depth look at two of the top-rated companies in our Accredited Debt Relief review and National Debt Relief review.